-- Hardening payment card processing systems-hardware and software-to protect from attacks. - Issuing policies and procedures-including, but not limited to, this section of SAAM-to be followed by all those dealing with the processing of payment cards. - Mandating and administering appropriate, periodic training of all those who produce software that processes, stores or forwards payment card data, as well as those who handle such data and manage those who handle such data. - Passing an annual audit of compliance with the PCI standards.
+- Hardening payment card processing systems-hardware and software-to protect them from attacks; hardening standards must be applied to all newly acquired devices prior to their being added to the common desktop environment. - Issuing policies and procedures-including, but not limited to, this section of SAAM-to be followed by all those dealing with the processing of payment cards. - Mandating and administering appropriate, periodic training of all those who produce software that processes, stores or forwards payment card data, as well as those who handle such data and manage those who handle such data. - Passing an annual audit of compliance with the PCI standards.